-Importantly, upper payment limits do not regulate manufacturer list pricing.
+Importantly, upper payment limitsUPLs do not regulate manufacturer list pricing.
 Instead, a UPL is a payment rate limit on state regulated entities that buy, sell, bill or reimburse prescription drugs.
 The UPL does not govern a manufacturer's price, and a manufacturer can decide to forego a state's market for the product entirely.
 The Medicare MFP negotiation with manufacturers is also a voluntary process and federal circuits have thus far (as of the date of this document), found that manufacturer rights are not violated by voluntary government programs.
-If there is a challenge to UPLs based on patent law, a state in that case should use federal healthcare/prescription laws to show that Congress does not intend that patent rights supersede the need for affordable prescription drugs.53 Examples of Congress' intent that patent rights should not impede access to healthcare include thirty years of the 340B program and the new Medicare MFP program.54 Both these programs would seem to indicate that when it comes to access to pharmaceuticals and affordable healthcare, patent rights are not top of mind.
-In fact, the new Medicare program specifically targets drugs with exceptionally extended patents and other market protections.55
+If there is a challenge to UPLs based on patent law, a state in that case should use federal healthcare/prescription laws to show that Congress does not intend that patent rights should not impede access to healthcare include thirty years of the 340B program and the new Medicare MFP program.80 Both these programs would seem to indicate that when it comes to access to pharmaceuticals and affordable healthcare, patent rights are not top of mind.
+In fact, the new Medicare program specifically targets drugs with exceptionally extended patents and other market protections.81

 In Biotechnology Industry Organization v.
 District of Columbia, pharmaceutical and biotechnology trade associations, PhRMA and BIO, challenged a DC law directly prohibiting drug manufacturers from selling patented prescription drugs at excessive prices in the District as unconstitutional due to federal preemption (and Dormant Commerce Clause).
 The Federal Circuit agreed, reasoning that the law's exclusive focus on patented drugs would penalize high prices and restrict the full exercise of patent rights.
-A National Academy for State Health Policy (NASHP) white paper regarding PDABs asserts that states can mitigate preemption concerns by designing PDABs to analyze and review the affordability of both patented and non-patented products, and, if necessary, impose upper payment limits on them.56 The judge in BIO v.
+A National Academy for State Health Policy (NASHP) white paper regarding PDABs asserts that states can mitigate preemption concerns by designing PDABs to analyze and review the affordability of both patented and non-patented products, and, if necessary, impose upper payment limitsUPLs on them.82 The judge in BIO v.
 DC explicitly differentiated his ruling on the DC law from potential future cases involving non-patented drugs.
-Consequently, a UPL law encompassing both patented and non-patented products would be legally stronger.
+Consequently, a UPL law encompassing both patented and non-patented products.